 - understand more career options so you can discover what you love to do.
 There are as many areas of Laboratory Medicine as there are clinical specialties so find out which one is right for you.

-- see that the stereotypes and myths about Lab Medicine and Pathology just aren’t true.
-Pathologists work in a team setting and use their communication skills to play a vital role in patient care.
+- see that the stereotypes and myths about Laboratory Medicine just aren’t true.
+Pathologists and Medical Microbiologists work in a team setting and use their communication skills to play a vital role in patient care.

 - broaden your skillset and knowledge in other specialties, such as medicine and surgery, by exploring Laboratory Medicine through Electives.

 The main areas of Laboratory Medicine we train clinicians in are:

 - Medical Microbiology

 - Forensic Pathology as a sub specialty - you must complete an Anatomical of General Pathology residency first

 Medical students at the University of Toronto can learn more through several opportunities.